 * Reuters poll points to rates on hold until mid-2014

-* Euro strength in focus as Hollande calls for FX policy
+* Euro gains key topic as Hollande calls for FX policy

 By Paul Carrel

-At Thursday's news conference, Draghi can also expect to be asked how much he knew about the derivatives scandal at Siena's Monte Paschi bank, and what he did about it when he headed Italy's central bank from 2006 to 2011.
+At Thursday's news conference Draghi can expect to be asked how much he knew about the derivatives scandal at Monte Paschi, and what he did about it when he headed Italy's central bank from 2006 to 2011.

-Italy's third largest bank has been at the centre of a financial and political storm as a result of facing losses of about 1 billion euros from a series of derivatives and structured finance trades.
+Italy's third largest bank has been at the centre of a financial and political storm since it revealed it faced losses of about 720 million euros ($986 million) from a series of derivatives and structured finance trades.

 None of the 75 economists surveyed in a Reuters poll last week forecast a cut in rates from their record low of 0.75 percent on Thursday.
 The poll suggested the ECB would not change its rates until at least July 2014.